marcuz-apl/grub2/README.md

-# Rebuild the Grub2 Bootloader
+# Everything About Grub2 and Linux Kernel

 by marcuz-apl | 24 Oct 2025